Rhinoplasty surgery is surgery that changes the external shape of the nose.

 There are several different types of rhinoplasty surgery, however in the majority of rhinoplasty surgeries performed by Dr Oosthuizen, the surgery usually involves a combination of both cosmetic and functional rhinoplasty.

-The aim is to ensure that any cosmetic rhinoplasty procedure does not cause breathing issues and equally that any functional rhinoplasty procedure improves the shape of the nose at the same time.
+The aim is that a cosmetic rhinoplasty does not come at the cost of breathing, and equally that a functional rhinoplasty improves the shape of the nose at the same time.

 Cosmetic rhinoplasty: